tommy-russoniello/docs/halloween-stencils.md

 # Monstercat Halloween Stencils

-Make a Monstercat pumpkin!
+Make a Monstercat O’ Lantern!
 Download these Monstercat Halloween Stencils and bring your pumpkin to life!

 ## Instructions
 1. Print out the desired stencil.